DanyMint/DanyMint/README.md

 ### Hi there!
 I'm Dan

-### I'm Student and Programmer.
-I study programming : )
-- :blue_book: I'm currently learning English :sweat_smile:
+- :blue_book: Сurrently learning English :sweat_smile:
-- :books: I'm currently learning HTML5, CSS3, Javascript, Python, Dart and Delphi (for coursework)
+- :books: Сurrently learning frontend, backend and Computer Science.
-- :globe_with_meridians: I want to contribute to the free opensorce community
+- :globe_with_meridians: I want to contribute to the opensorce community

-Here you can see some of my projects, scripts and my knowledge base.
+Here you can see some of my projects.
+Criticism is welcome.